ViliusDevX/ViliusDevX/Whoami.md

 🧠 Certified in Fundamentals of IT System Security (Vilnius Coding School)

-🎯 Preparing for PNPT (TCM) — target: until June 1st
+🎯 Preparing for PNPT (TCM) — target: June 1st

-🎯 Preparing for CompTIA CySA+ — target: until July 1st
+🎯 Preparing for CompTIA CySA+ — target: July 1st

 💻 Hands-on experience with Kali Linux, CTF-style pentesting, and personal lab setup